Rita Simons: Charity work

 In December 2009, Simons visited her old secondary school, Watford Grammar School for Girls, to open the Christmas fair.

 In December 2010, Simons launched the RNID Christmas Concert where she announced that her five-year-old daughter is deaf.

 In July 2011, Simons held an autograph session at the St Nicholas Primary School summer fair in Elstree.

 In December 2011, Simons hosted the annual Action on Hearing Loss concert along with the Mayor of Camden, Councillor Abdul Quadir.

-She appeared on a Big Star's Little Star episode, broadcast on 1 April 2015, and won £13,000 for charity.
+Simons appeared on an episode of Big Star's Little Star, broadcast on 1 April 2015, and won £13,000 for charity.